-37. Honor the Spirit of Rules - observe and require student-athletes to observe the spirit and the letter of all rules including the rules of the game and those relating to eligibility, recruitment, transfers, practices and other provisions regulating interscholastic competition.

-38. Improper Gamesmanship - promote sportsmanship over gamesmanship; don't cheat.
+- 37. Honor the Spirit of Rules observe and require student-athletes to observe the spirit and the letter of all rules including the rules of the game and those relating to eligibility, recruitment, transfers, practices and other provisions regulating interscholastic competition. - 38.
+Improper Gamesmanship promote sportsmanship over gamesmanship; don't cheat.
 Resist temptations to gain competitive advantage through strategies or techniques (such as devious rule violations, alteration of equipment or the field of play or tactics designed primarily to induce injury or fear of injury) that violate the rules, disrespect the highest traditions of the sport or change the nature of competition by practices that negate or diminish the impact of the core athletic skills that define the sport.

-I have read and understand the requirements of this Code of Conduct.
-I will act in accord with this code.
-I understand that school (and district) officials as well as league and section officials will and should expect that I will follow this code.

-I,------acknowledge that I have read and understood the Los Molinos Unified School District's Coaches procedures listed in the manual to the best of my ability in carrying out my duties as a coach in the Los Molinos Unified School District.
+as league and section officials will and should expect th is code.
+I understand that sch ooi (and district) officials as well l,ackno nowledge that I have read and understood the Los Molinos Unified School District's Coaches Manual.

-Manual.
 I have also had a chance to have any questions answered to my satisfaction in regard to the content of that manual.
-I agree to follow the policies and

-In addition, I agree to complete the required training as outlined in the manual and keep this training current by taking those refresher courses that the district requires to keep my coaching certifications.
+I agree to follow the policies and procedures listed in the manual to the best of my ability in carrying out my duties as a coach in th ne Los Molinos Unified Schoo l District.
+In addition, I agree to complete the required training as outlined in the manual and keep this trai ining current by taking those refresher courses that the district requires to keep my coaching certifications. ħ Coach's Signature Date Athletic Director signature Date

-Coach's Signature

-Athletic Director signature

-Principal Signature